Get insights.

 This calculator is easier and faster.

-When you know the total population size, you can very well use the BlockSurvey Sample Size calculator mentioned earlier to find your sample size.
+When you know the total population size, you can use the BlockSurvey Sample Size calculator mentioned in the previous section to find your sample size.

-When your target population is unlimited or unknown, you can use the mathematical formula (for unlimited population) mentioned earlier in the screenshot of the previous section.
+When your target population is unlimited or unknown, you can use the mathematical formula mentioned in the screenshot of the previous section.

 So, the calculation goes like this.